EstimatedEst. Read Time: 13 minutes

 MAKING THE INCLINE BENCH MORE EFFECTIVE

-1. Because the front delt and the upper chest muscles are so close together, the front delt has a tendency to dominate in the Incline Bench Press.
+1. Because the front delt and the upper chest muscles are so close together, the front delt has a tendency to dominate in the Incline Dumbbell Chest Press.
 Many people don’t know how to incline bench press with proper form, and there are two common mistakes that make this front deltoid dominance more pronounced and two workout tips I’ve given to correct them.

 3. Mistake #2: Not engaging the shoulder blades in your incline presses also makes shoulders round forward which allows the front delt to be dominant.
 Making an intentional down and back movement of the shoulder blades helps the upper chest to be in a better position to contract.